Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond: Further Combinatorial Optimization Problems

-\begin{proof} We are going to show that if we had a deterministic mechanism $\mathcal{M}$ for Ordinal-${k}$-Max-on-Graphs that makes at most $\lambda \geq 1$ queries per agent and achieves distortion $o(n^{1/\lambda})$, then we could design a deterministic mechanism for One-Sided Matching that also makes at most $\lambda$ queries per agent and has distortion $o(n^{1/\lambda})$.
+\begin{customthm}{3} No deterministic mechanism using at most $\lambda \geq 1$ queries per agent can achieve a distortion better than $\Omega(n^{1/\lambda})$ for Ordinal-${k}$-Max-on-Graphs with feasible solutions given by $\mathcal{F}(\,\cdot\,)$. \end{customthm} \begin{proof} We are going to show that if we had a deterministic mechanism $\mathcal{M}$ for Ordinal-${k}$-Max-on-Graphs that makes at most $\lambda \geq 1$ queries per agent and achieves distortion $o(n^{1/\lambda})$, then we could design a deterministic mechanism for One-Sided Matching that also makes at most $\lambda$ queries per agent and has distortion $o(n^{1/\lambda})$.
 As the latter is impossible~\citep{Amanatidis2021matching}, that would imply that the lower bound applies to Ordinal-${k}$-Max-on-Graphs as well.

 Let $(\mathcal{N}, \mathcal{A}, \sucv)$ be an arbitrary instance of One-Sided Matching with $|\mathcal{N}|=|\mathcal{A}|=n$ and underlying weights defined by $\boldv=(v_{i,j})_{i \in \mathcal{N}, j \in \mathcal{A}}$.
 We essentially use the same instance for Ordinal-${k}$-Max-on-Graphs: A complete bipartite weighted graph $G = (U_1\cup U_2, E, w)$ with $U_1=\mathcal{N}$, $U_2 = \mathcal{A}$, and valuation functions defined as $u_i(j) = v_{i, j}$ and $u_j(i) = 0$ for every $i \in \mathcal{N}, j \in \mathcal{A}$; the induced ordinal profile is also well-defined.
 Clearly, the matchings in the two instances are exactly the same and have the same weight (although they may not be feasible with respect to $\mathcal{F}(G)$).
 However, the feasible solutions for Ordinal-${k}$-Max-on-Graphs include subgraphs where the nodes may have degree up to $k$ instead of $1$.
 We need to relate the weight of an (approximately) optimal solution for the Ordinal-${k}$-Max-on-Graphs instance to the value of an optimal matching for the One-Sided Matching instance.